Architecture

 @world-forge/editor

 Section titled “@world-forge/editor”React 19 + Vite web app.
-State management with Zustand, supporting undo/redo (10-deep stack).
+State management with Zustand, supporting undo/redo (10-deep stack with action labels), auto-save (30s throttle, 3-version recovery), clipboard (copy/paste with ID remapping), and per-object visibility (localStorage-persisted).
 Authoring modes (dungeon/district/world/ocean/space/interior/wilderness) adapt grid defaults, connection vocabulary, object creation defaults (connection kind, entity role, encounter type, zone naming), preset filtering, guide text, and advisory validation to the world’s scale.
+Canvas features include minimap overlay, viewport culling, connection preview lines, right-click context menu, performance stats, and dark/light theme toggle.
 Tools: select, zone-paint, connection, entity-place, encounter-place, landmark, spawn.
-Workspace tabs: Map, Objects, Player, Builds, Trees, Dialogue, Presets, Assets, Issues, Guide, plus conditional Import (fidelity report) and Diff (semantic change tracking) tabs after importing a project.
+Workspace tabs: Map, Objects, Player, Builds, Trees, Dialogue, Presets, Assets, Issues, Deps, Review, Guide, plus conditional Import (fidelity report) and Diff (semantic change tracking) tabs after importing a project.

 Key editor modules:

-- SearchOverlay — Ctrl+K command-jump across all object types (zones, entities, landmarks, spawns, encounters, districts, connections, dialogues, progression trees) and presets (region and encounter)
+- SearchOverlay — Ctrl+K fuzzy search across all object types (zones, entities, landmarks, spawns, encounters, districts, connections, dialogues, progression trees) and presets, with recent search history (localStorage)

 - ObjectListPanel — hierarchical tree view (districts → zones → entities/landmarks/spawns/encounters) with bidirectional selection, inline filter, faction and hotspot counts